 The Committee will further examine requests submitted by States Parties for the inscription of intangible heritage on the Lists as well as proposals for programmes and projects.
 The Committee is also in charge of granting international assistance.

 The Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage will prepare the implementation of the Convention, mainly through the elaboration of a set of operational directives and of a plan for the use of the resources of the Fund for the Safeguarding of the Intangible Cultural Heritage, established by Article 25 of the Convention.
 It will submit these documents for approval to the General Assembly.

 Composition of the Committee

-Based on the principle of equitable geographical representation foreseen by the Convention in Article 6 in proportion to the number of States Parties from each group, it being understood that in a Committee of 24 members, each group will occupy at least three seats.
+Based on the principle of equitable geographical representation foreseen by the Convention in Article 6.1, the General Assembly decided in June 2006 that the seats in the Committee would be distributed among the six UNESCO electoral groups in proportion to the number of States Parties from each group, it being understood that in a Committee of 24 members, each group will occupy at least three seats.

 Terms of office

 States Members to the Committee are elected for a term of four years, and every two years, the General Assembly shall renew half of them.
 A State Member of the Committee may not be elected for two consecutive terms.